-It is also home to an indigenous cuisine that reflects the history and culture of this vibrant, tropical trading nation.
+It is also home to an indigenous cuisine that reflects this vibrant, tropical trading nation’s history and culture.
 The sheer variety of ingredients added to dishes regionally throughout the island is staggering.

 The Tastes of Java

-The Javanese, like the cultures of the nations close by (such as Myanmar), like to identify strong sweet, sour, salty and bitter tastes in any meal.
+The Javanese, like the cultures of the nations close by (such as Myanmar), like to identify strong sweet, sour, salty, and bitter tastes in any meal.
 The overall or lingering sense of the meal should be a hot and spicy flavor.

 Tempeh (fermented soybeans) also originated in Java.
-Javanese food is slightly sweeter than the other parts of Indonesia.
-This is due to the sweet soy sauce and palm sugar (kepac manis and gula jawa) that is used in many of its simple dishes.
-It is also because of the use of coconut in wonderful dishes and Indonesian desserts you can find in roadside stalls like coconut pancakes and curries that use a coconut milk base.
-Dishes here use a little less chili than in other parts of the country.
+Javanese food is slightly sweeter than the other parts of Indonesia and so it is often possible to identify a Javanese dish from its taste.
+This is due to the sweet soy sauce and palm sugar (kepac manis and gula jawa) that are used in many of its simple dishes.
+It is also because of the use of coconut in wonderful dishes and Indonesian desserts you can find in roadside stalls like coconut pancakes and curries that use a coconut milk base (especially in Bandung and Solo).

 What the Javanese Eat

 Whilst this holds true in Indonesia, other starches often substitute for rice in many places in Indonesia, especially noodles which are used extensively in Indonesian dishes as well as cassava.

-Water buffalo, eels, yams, jasmine, jackfruit, eggs and fresh-water fish have been a part of traditional Javanese cuisine and continue to give Javanese dishes unique flavors.
+Water buffalo, eels, yams, jasmine, jackfruit, eggs, and fresh-water fish have been a part of traditional Javanese cuisine and continue to give Javanese dishes unique flavors.
+Steamed rice, as well as tofu or tempeh, is served on the side.
 Leftovers constitute dinner later that evening.

 A proper meal also has to contain a number of dishes and this is also common in Asia (otherwise it’s a snack!)

 Indonesian Food Culture: Typical Javanese dishes

 Sambal is a dish that comes from Java and has spread through neighboring countries.
 Of the 212 known variations, almost all come from Java.
 Sambal is essentially a chili paste where one or more kinds of chili are mixed with other flavorings.

 Cabya was a long pepper that was found in Java and Bali, but it was supplanted by the capsicum that was brought by the Spanish and the Portuguese to Java in the 1500s.

 A Javanese Meal

 What interests me is that there is no ritual about family or friendship and community although this necessarily occurs more these days during holidays and it was the case traditionally in Java.

-Of course, you don’t need to wait for meal-times when you need a snack!
-The two most common Indonesia street food snacks in Java are kue and gorengan.
+Of course, you don’t need to wait for mealtimes when you need a snack!
+The two most common Indonesian street food snacks in Java are kue and gorengan.
 Both words can be used to mean “snack.”
 Kue lempur is glutinous rice wrapped in a banana leaf.
 Inside the rice are different fillings including fish and chicken.
 The scent of the banana leaf infuses the dish.
 Gorengan refers to a fried fritter that often uses vegetables as its base.
 And of course, everywhere you go there is nasi goreng, Indonesian fried rice topped with a fried egg.

-There are often one or more quite formal speeches that explain the reason for the Slamatan and the significance of the dishes chosen.
-Tempung, which is yellow rice served in the shape of a cone, is the one required staple for a Slamatan.
-The food prepared for the men attending the ritual feast was once laid out for people to help themselves but these days it is often a table that contains disposable cardboard boxes that hold individual portions of the Slamatan meal.
+Tumpeng, which is yellow rice served in the shape of a cone, is the one required staple for a Slamatan.
+The food prepared for the men attending the ritual feast was once laid out for people to help themselves.
+These days it is often a table that contains disposable cardboard boxes that hold individual portions of the Slamatan meal.